Next cuts sick pay for unvaccinated staff forced to self-isolate

 - Published

-Next has cut sick pay for unvaccinated staff who must self-isolate because of Covid exposure and in some cases for workers who test positive, the BBC has learned.
+Next has cut sick pay for unvaccinated staff who must self-isolate because of Covid exposure, the BBC has learned.

+Unvaccinated staff will still get full sick pay if they test positive for the virus.

-Following a similar move by Ikea, the retailer acknowledged it was an "emotive topic" but said it had to balance staff and shareholder needs.
+The retailer's move follows a similar one by Ikea.
+Next acknowledged it was an "emotive topic" but said it had to balance staff and shareholder needs.

-It comes as employers face mass absences due to the Omicron variant.
+It comes as employers face mass absences due to the rapid spread of the Omicron variant.

 It is unclear when Next made the change but it is believed to have been recent.